RoboticVisionOrg/carlie_docs/docs/pages/3_levels_of_carlie.md

 * The **/carlie/ackermann_cmd** topic - contains the control values to be performed, such as the linear velocity and steering angle.
 * blah blah blah

 The Carlie platform could have been built without the micro-controller, but this would mean the computer would have been required to connect with all the above sensors listed as well as the VESC.
 By having a micro-controller take care of these interfaces and to perform some preliminary filtering/analysis of the data, it means that only a single connection is required by the computer to control the movement of the platform.
 Additionally, this means that the computer can easily be swapped out for a different device and all that is required to control the car is a single USB and the carlie_base ROS package to be installed.
-The figure below shows how the low-level hardware components are connected.
+The figure below shows how the low- and high-level hardware components are connected.

 ![](assets/HardwareArchitecture.png)

 ## The Base Layer
 The base layer contains the computer as well as the ROS software required to communicate with the low-level hardware.
-Therefore, this base layer controls the movement of the platform via a computer interfacing with the low-level layer.
+Therefore, this base layer controls the movement of the platform via a computer interfacing with the micro-controller on the low-level layer.
 The base layer consists of the computer and two ROS packages, [**carlie_msgs**](https://github.com/RoboticVisionOrg/carlie_msgs) and [**carlie_base**](https://github.com/RoboticVisionOrg/carlie_base).

-The [**carlie_msgs**](https://github.com/RoboticVisionOrg/carlie_msgs) ROS package contains the message definitions for custom topics used to transfer data between the computer and the micro-controller on the low level.
+The [**carlie_msgs**](https://github.com/RoboticVisionOrg/carlie_msgs) ROS package contains the message definitions for custom topics used to transfer data between the computer and the micro-controller.
 These message types are:

 * The **CarlieConfig** and **CarlieConfigStamped** - contains data/values used to configure characteristics of the platform, such as the maximum velocity.
 * The **CarlieRawMotionData** and **CarlieRawMotionDataStamped** - contains raw tachometer and motor RPM values provided by the VESC.